Sunil2201/neogcamp-cliApp-1/README.md

-# neogcamp-cliapp-1
-How well do you know me?
-This is a CLI app and it is part of neogcamp : levelzero
+# How well do you know me?
+This repository is part of neogcamp : levelzero
+This is a quiz app based upon my life.
+It contains five questions and correct answer will earn you one point.
+So, lets see how much you can score :)